Eye - Pus or Discharge

 - You think you need to be seen

-- Yellow or green discharge or pus in the eye (Reason: probably needs prescription antibiotic eye drops to treat it)
+- Yellow or green discharge or pus in the eye (Reason: you may need antibiotic eye drops)

-HOME CARE ADVICE FOR PUS OR DRAINAGE FROM EYE (Pending Talking With Your Doctor)
+CARE ADVICE FOR PUS OR DRAINAGE FROM EYE (While You Are Waiting to Talk to Your Doctor)

 - Eyelid Cleansing:

-- Gently wash eyelids and lashes with warm water and wet cotton balls (or cotton gauze).
-Remove all the dried and liquid pus.
+- Gently wash eyelids and lashes with warm water.
+You can use wet cotton balls or wet cotton gauze.
+Wipe away all of the dried and liquid pus.

 - Do this as often as needed.

-- Contagiousness: Pink Eye is extremely contagious.
+- How It Is Spread: Pink eye is very easy to spread to other people.
+You can spread it by shaking hands.
 Try not to touch your eyes.
-Wash your hands frequently.
+Wash your hands often.
 Do not share towels.

 - Call Your Doctor If: